CityofToronto/bdit_data-sources/bluetooth/readersdown/readme.md

 6. start_detector: start detector name is retrieved from the first item in the list with key = name.
 7. end_route_point_id: This id is retrieved from the second item in the list with the key = id.
 8. end_detector: end detector name is retrieved from the second item in the list with key = name.

+## Function: route_point_status:

+This function also takes the date as an input for example:  '2020-10-01'.

+It returns the following four fields:
+route_pnt: This is the route point id.
+This id is either the start_route_point_id or end_route_point_id.
+reader: This is the given name for the bluetooth reader at that particular route point id.
+active_date: This is the date when the last signal is received from the reader.
+If the date input in the function is lower than this date, input date is retrieved.
+Meaning that the route point was active as of the input date.
+active: this is a bool field.
+If the route point is sending signal for the requested date, the value is true else false.